Magnetron85/Radiology-Right-Click/readme.txt

 ## Sample Inputs (Highlight this text in NotePad or PowerScribe, right click while highlighted).

 ### Calcium Score Percentile
 Description: calculates  age and sex matched coronary artery calcifiction percentile (Hoff dataset).
 Also takes into account race if provided (MESA dataset; races supported based on MESA: Black, Chinese, Hispanic and White).
-The MESA data set currently requires an external call to their website to obtain the percentile information.
-The function also calculates arterial age.
+The MESA data set currently requires an external call to their website to obtain the percentile information; this could be blocked based on security protocols.
+If that is the case, leave out race and Hoff is used.
+The function also calculates arterial age (can be turned off in preferences).
 ```
 Age: 56
 Sex: Male